marc-off/Tesi-EOSIO/README.md

 Where:

-1) `authadmin` is the account to which the smart contract is deployed to;
+1) `authadmin` is the account to which the smart contract is deployed to

-2) `upsert` is the action related to the smart contract;
+2) `upsert` is the action related to the smart contract

 3) `data` is the record that the owner adds to the database, hence it has to provide the following arguments:

-    1) Name of the owner of the authority table
+    - Name of the owner of the authority table

-    2) Permission to which the authority table is referred to
+    - Name of the permission to which the authority table is referred to

-    3) Account to which authority is conferred, in context of the authority table
+    - Name of the account to which authority is conferred, in context of the authority table

-    4) Permission of the account to which authority is conferred, in context of such authority table
+    - Name of the permission of the account to which authority is conferred, in context of such authority table

-    5) Weight of the authority conferred by the owner to such account
+    - Weight of the authority conferred by the owner to such account

+    - The attributes (JSON format) assigned by the owner to the account to which authority is conferred